khanshoaib3/minecraft-access/docs/faq.md

 #### Can't hear the game narration

 Sorry but we don't have enough knowledge to solve this problem on Linux.
-If you're in Windows, please check:
+If you're using Windows, please check:

 1. There is no missing Tolk files under the game folder.
 2. You're using one of tolk's [supported screen readers](https://github.com/ndarilek/tolk?tab=readme-ov-file#supported-screen-readers), please note that Windows built-in Narrator is not supported by tolk.
 3. You have set the ["Narrator"](https://minecraft.wiki/w/Options#Chat_Settings) game setting (under "Options", "Chat Settings") to the "Narrator narrates All" choice.

 Now open the launcher and start the game, when you're at the main screen (which has "singleplayer game", "multiplayer game"...), disable your screen reader and enable the built-in [Windows Narrator](https://support.microsoft.com/en-us/windows/complete-guide-to-narrator-e4397a0d-ef4f-b386-d8ae-c172f109bdb1) feature.
 Can you hear the menu selection narration through Windows Narrator?
-If so the problem is in your screen reader, maybe the Narrator setting is wrong (for example, you should disable NVDA's speak typed characters setting since as it will interrupt the narration of this mod), or there is a compatibility problem between it and "tolk".
+If so the problem is in your screen reader, maybe the Narrator setting is wrong (for example, you should disable NVDA's speak typed characters setting since it will interrupt the narration of this mod), or there is a compatibility problem between it and "tolk".

 #### This mod doesn't work as expected